JhonathaRicardo/InterferometryAnalysis_GasJet/README.md

 - ***2. [Interferogram (Ref.)]*** Scaled reference interferogram.

-  - ***[Open File]*** Open an undisturbed interferogram file.
+  - ***[Open Ref.]*** Open an undisturbed interferogram file.
 Image file extensions should preferably be .png or .snp.
 However, all image extensions (*.gif*, *.jpg*, *.bmp*, etc) can be used.
 The path to open the file is shown in the textbox above.
 Unlike interferogram gas jet files, the algorithm allows the insertion of only one reference file.
     > **Warning**
     >  Interferometry Analysis - Gas-Jet software only works with grayscale image files.